Tajman90/Pizza-Sales-Analysis/README.md

 Sales Data: The primary dataset used for this analysis is the "pizza_sales.csv" file, containing detailed information about pizza sales and pizza categories in the company.
 ## Tools/Software used
 - MS Office Pro Plus/Excel 2013 - Data Cleaning
-- SQL Server Management Studio 20
+- SQL Server Management Studio 20 - Data Analysis
-- Power BI (June 2025)
+- Power BI (June 2025) - Creating Report